 Equity: One of the biggest perks of homeownership is building equity, which is a measure calculated by taking the market value of a property and deducting the amount that is still owed on the mortgage, if any.

 Escrow: An arrangement in which a neutral third-party provider holds the funds associated with a real estate transaction until a specific condition is met.
-Note: Colorado is a hard-money closing state meaning that any funds deposited as earnest money are applied to the down payments and all closing costs, deposits, credits, etc. are applied towards the final closing cost the day of closing.
+Note: Colorado is a hard-money closing state meaning that any funds deposited as earnest money are applied to the down payments and all closing costs, deposits, credits, etc. are applied toward the final closing cost on the day of closing.

-Exclusive right-to-sell: An agreement between a seller and a REALTOR®, real estate agent or real estate broker that gives the agent exclusive rights to sell and market the seller’s home.
+Exclusive right-to-sell: An agreement between a seller and a Realtor®, real estate agent or real estate broker that gives the agent exclusive rights to sell and market the seller’s home.

 Exclusive right-to-buy: Many agents ask prospective buyers to sign an exclusive right-to-buy agreement before the agent shows the buyer homes.
 A buyer who signs it promises not to work with other brokers.

 Expired: A property that has not sold by the end of the period specified in the contract between the seller and the listing agent.

 Estate: A property that is being sold by the executor of an estate for a homeowner that has passed and is no longer in ownership.